solus-project/linux-steam-integration/README.md

 ![logo](https://build.solus-project.com/logo.png)

+## Snap Support

+LSI is currently undergoing work to become a universal package for all Linux distributions!

+Items left to implement:

+ - [x] Add basic library support for snapd environment
+ - [ ] Make `shim` support `$SNAP` style environmental variables for local Steam
+ - [ ] Add support to LSI + `snapd` for NVIDIA+Vulkan

 ## Getting LSI

 LSI may not yet be available for your distribution, however some community maintained repositories do exist.